filamentgroup/tablesaw/README.md

 ### Using Stack-Only TableSaw Less Mixin

 To easily customize the breakpoint at which the stack table switches, use the Less mixin.
-First, include the `tablesaw.stackonly.less` file instead of `tablesaw.stackonly.css` in your SASS.
+First, include the `tablesaw.stackonly.less` file instead of `tablesaw.stackonly.css` in your Less file.
 Then, use a parent selector on your table.

 ```html
 <div class="my-parent-selector">